paulos84/django-apps/locallibrary/readme.md

 **Working with Forms**

-The form is defined in HTML as a collection of elements inside <form>...</form> tags, containing at least one input element of type="submit".
+The form is defined in HTML as a collection of elements inside forms tags, containing at least one input element of type="submit".

 ![](https://preview.ibb.co/nm6nzw/basic_form.png)